Back to menu

 Quite remarkable and still unexplained is the large number of geometric drawings in room 45 and in room 44, the room to the south of the main vestibule with many painted texts and recesses in the walls: concentric circles, stacks of circles, rosettes, perhaps even a plan of one or more buildings.

 In various other rooms graffiti can be seen, including drawings of ships and a tabula ansata.
-On the vault of a room below a staircase Marcus Valerius Severus used the word excubat, implying that the castra were regarded as an excubitorium.
+On the vault of a room below a staircase Marcus Valerius Severus used the word excubat, implying that the castra were regarded as an excubitorium, a guardhouse.

 The vigiles after the middle of the third century